At 6:00 p.m. the meeting is called to order by the President or Designee

 - is presented so that we may enhance our everyday vocabulary.
 Dictionaries and e-mail word-of-the-day services can be found on the Resources Page.

-- The typical meeting features three speakers who have prepared speeches of approximately 5 to 7 minutes in length.
-To assist the Toastmaster and the VP Education, the week before the meeting, Speakers should complete the Biography and Speech Title form.
-Speakers receive both a written and oral evaluation from the assigned evaluator.
+- The typical meeting features speakers who have prepared speeches of approximately 5 to 7 minutes in length.
+To assist the Toastmaster and the VP Education, the week before the meeting, speakers should provide the speech title and a brief bio.
+Speakers receive an evaluation from the assigned evaluator.

 - General Evaluator

-At 7:25 PM, the Toastmaster returns control of the meeting to the Presiding Officer for:
+The Toastmaster returns control of the meeting to the President or Designee for announcements and new business.

 Next Meeting: See our Calendar